efe3535/excuse-generator/README.md

 # excuse-generator
-Generates an excuse using words
+ Generates an excuse using 4 words.